Today’s engineering student experience

 While we certainly need to grow, we are grateful for the experiential opportunities already available to our undergraduates, many of which would not exist were it not for our donors and partners.
 Since 2016, campus photographers Mark Stone and Dennis Wise have been documenting the engineering student experience.
 Here, Stone and Wise have selected some of their favorite photos.
 From research labs and study abroad programs to capstone projects and makerspaces, these images illustrate how our students are preparing to become tomorrow’s engineering leaders.

-Engineering education provides not just technical skill development but a framework for problem-solving through hands-on, collaborative learning opportunities.
-While some of these opportunities are on hold due to COVID-19 restrictions, we look forward to resuming them in-person as soon as we are able.
-In the meantime, we will continue to dream big and plan for even more creative, engaging, experiential opportunities.
+Engineering education provides not just technical skill development but a framework for problem-solving through hands-on, collaborative learning.
+As COVID-19 restrictions lift and we return to these activities, we look forward to providing even more creative, engaging, experiential opportunities for our students.
 We hope you will join us.

 “What I remember most from this shoot was the sense of community.
 Nuttada had created a welcoming, collaborative environment — the kind that allows students to thrive,” Stone recalls.
 “Also, the team prepared for the shoot so thoughtfully!
 Everything was tidy, everyone wore UW gear, and the devices, samples, gloves and safety glasses were purple and gold to show the students’ Husky spirit.”